BenC6116/March_Madness_2024/README.md

 ## Modeling Approach

-### Data Preparation and Exploration
+## 📊 Data Preparation and Exploration

-Our `/notebooks/EDA/eda_march_madness.ipynb` notebook provides comprehensive exploratory data analysis including:
-- Historical tournament performance patterns
+Initial exploration and feature understanding were conducted using the notebook [`notebooks/EDA/eda_march_madness.ipynb`](notebooks/EDA/eda_march_madness.ipynb).
+This step focused on uncovering key patterns in historical tournament data and informing downstream feature engineering and model design.

+Key insights from our EDA include:
+- 📈 **Historical trends** in tournament outcomes, highlighting dominant seeds and common upset scenarios
-- Team statistical features correlation with winning probability
+- 🧮 **Correlation analysis** between team-level statistical features and game outcomes
-- Season-to-season consistency analysis
-- Feature importance visualization for predictive modeling
-- Identification of upset patterns and their statistical signatures
+- 🔁 **Season-to-season consistency** for metrics such as win percentage, point differentials, and strength of schedule
+- 🎯 **Feature importance visualizations** (e.g., SHAP values, permutation importance) to prioritize inputs for models
+- ⚠️ **Upset detection patterns** based on seed differences, recent form, and adjusted efficiency metrics

+These findings directly shaped the preprocessing pipeline and model input schema, helping us build interpretable and effective predictive models.

 ### Model Implementation